North Augusta teen travels to St. Louis for lung transplant

-AUGUSTA, Ga (WJBF)- “At school as it’s harder for me to play sports and stuff so it’s hard for me to make more friends because you know you can’t run because you have a disability and stuff but I’ve made a great group of friends I sit with them at lunch we hang out They’re all sad that I’m leaving but they’re all very encouraging. ” said Paris Marchant, receiving lung transplant.
+AUGUSTA, G. (WJBF)- “At school, as it’s harder for me to play sports and stuff so it’s hard for me to make more friends because you know you can’t run because you have a disability and stuff but I’ve made a great group of friends I sit with them at lunch we hang out They’re all sad that I’m leaving but they’re all very encouraging,” said Paris Marchant, receiving lung transplant.

 Paris Marchant is a student at Augusta Christian receiving a lung transplant she waited on for years.